 The sport is all about timing and in this kind of form, Taylor would be primed to challenge Ramirez, whilst having every chance of winning against the tricky American particularly on home soil.

 Taylor is a wanted man following his victory over Prograis and hugely talented American Gervonta Davis (22-0) surprisingly called for a battle with the Scot.
-Unified super featherweight champion Taylor, who will first jump up in weight to Lightweight to challenge former world titlist Yuriorkis Gamboa, declared on social media: “After 135 I’ll move up to 140 and fight Josh Taylor.”
+Unified super featherweight champion Davis, who will first jump up in weight to Lightweight to challenge former world titlist Yuriorkis Gamboa on Saturday, declared on social media: “After 135 I’ll move up to 140 and fight Josh Taylor.”

 This sparked a back and forth between the pair with Taylor replying, “That’s the best joke I’ve heard in a good while !
 What a minge.”
 Davis confirmed his intent stating he would win by stoppage in round seven or eight, although the “Tartan Tornado” laughed off the claims responding, “Put the drink down and sleep it off wee man.”